NeuripsCreativityWorkshop/2021/index.md

 ## Important Dates

-17 September 2021, 11:59 UTC: Submission due date for papers and art
+~~17 September 2021, 11:59 UTC: Submission due date for papers and art~~ 24 September 2021, 11:59 UTC: Submission due date for papers and art (Extended)

 15 October 2021: Acceptance notification for papers and art